 I am an RRCA Certified Running Coach with a serious passion for running.
 Some of my most treasured experiences occurred while running alone through the woods and others while racing on city streets with thousands of runners.
 When I think of what all running has given me, I can only say that I am incredibly grateful.

-Personally, I am currently focused on training for ultra-marathons, but my favorite distance will always be the half marathon.
+My favorite distance will always be the half marathon.
 I still think we need a better name for that.
 Half just sounds less than whole, hardly an appropriate name.
 True, it's half of a whole marathon, but it's also over four times the distance of a 5k.
 I'd like to see all half marathons replaced by 20k's if only because that sounds better.
 Half just doesn't sound appropriate for the effort expended to run 13.1 miles.